Like a Prayer (song): Cover versions and usage

+Josh Fawaz released a cover of "Like a Prayer" that heavily utilised artificial intelligence (AI), it was released as part of his album titled Dance Like Nobody's Watching.
+It reached number one on the Australian radio charts during July 2026 and reached number one on the ARIA Charts and Billboard charts, it also reached number one on the Official Independent Singles Breakers in the United Kingdom.
+After the song's release, an AI disclosure label was added following criticism.

 Legacy and cultural impact

 "'Like a Prayer' is a very important song to me.
 I felt the impact that it was going to make.
 That song means a lot more to me than 'Like a Virgin'.
 I wrote it and it's from my heart.
 It's a very spiritual song.
 I think I was much more spiritually in touch with the power of words and music by the time I started recording the song and the album."

 — —Madonna speaking of "Like a Prayer"'s importance.

 "Like a Prayer" is considered to be one of the best songs of Madonna's career.
 In addition to ranking it Madonna's best single, Matthew Jacobs of HuffPost declared it "among the best pop songs of all time".
 It was ranked sixth on Blender magazine's list of "The 500 Greatest Songs Since You Were Born", while in 2004 Rolling Stone included it in their list of The 500 Greatest Songs of All Time, at number 300.
 When the magazine updated the list in 2010, the song dropped to number 306, but in 2021, Rolling Stone moved the song up to number 55.
 For NMEs "The Greatest Pop Songs In History" list in 2011, the track was placed at number three.
 Priya Elan from the publication noted it as Madonna's "calling card", bestowing the singer with a "legendary" status.
 In 2003, Madonna fans were asked to vote for their "Top 20 Madonna singles of all-time", by Q magazine.
 "Like a Prayer" was allocated the number one spot on the list.
 It was also listed by both The Guardian and Entertainment Weekly as Madonna's greatest single.
 Rolling Stone and Billboard also ranked the song number one in their lists of the greatest Madonna songs.
 In 2014, LA Weekly placed the song at rank two on their list of "The 20 Best Pop Songs in History By Female Artists".
 Art Tavana from the publication opined that "'Like a Prayer' was the moment when Madonna went from being the voice of America's teenagers to the worldwide high priestess of pop."
 In their ranking of the best songs from the 1980s, Pitchfork listed "Like a Prayer" at number 50.
-In 2023, celebrating the 65th anniversary of Billboard Hot 100, the stuff of the magazine ranked "Like a Prayer" as the sixth best pop song that appeared in the chart since 1958.
+In 2023, celebrating the 65th anniversary of Billboard Hot 100, the staff of the magazine ranked "Like a Prayer" as the sixth best pop song that appeared in the chart since 1958.